scchan/hcc_wiki/Home.md

 export CLAMP_NOSPIR=1
 ```

-It will force C++AMP runtime to pick OpenCL C instead of SPIR.
+It will force HCC runtime to pick OpenCL C instead of SPIR.
 To turn it back on:

 ```
 # turn on SPIR
-unset CLAMP_NOSPIR
+unset HCC_NOSPIR
 ```

 The environment variable CLAMP_NOSPIR has no effect on devices without SPIR support.